VikingDadMedic/assistantshub.ai/README.md

 ## Contributing

-Your contributions can help make Assistants Hub even better.
+Your contributions can help make Roxie Hub even better.
 If you're interested in contributing, please read our [CONTRIBUTING.md](./CONTRIBUTING.md) file to learn how you can get involved.

 ## Support